Renewable Energy Information

 Chinese Organizations, Projects, and Web Sites

-New Worldwatch Report (Nov.
-2007): Powering China's Development: The Role of Renewable Energy, Eric Martinot and Li Junfeng, Worldwatch Special Report (Washington, DC: 2007).
+Powering China's Development: The Role of Renewable Energy, Eric Martinot and Li Junfeng, Worldwatch Special Report (Washington, DC: 2007).
 A comprehensive and in-depth description of the current situation and analysis of future prospects for all renewables technologies, including policies, market trends, industry development, and future targets and scenarios.
 Includes introduction to the general energy and environment situation in China.
-Available for purchase in PDF ($10) or hardcopy ($20).
+Available for purchase in PDF or hardcopy.
 (Executive summary given on linked page.)
 There is also a free Chinese translation available.
 An English summary version appears in Renewable Energy World January/February 2008.

 In February 2005, China passed a groundbreaking law to promote renewable energy.
 (See "Government to promote renewable energy sources" from China Business Weekly March 17, 2005.)
 Implementation of the law started January 1, 2006.
 The law provides a feed-in tariff for some technologies and establishes grid feed-in requirements and standard procedures.
 It establishes cost-sharing mechanisms so the incremental cost will be shared among utility consumers.
 It also creates new financing mechanisms and supports rural uses of renewable energy.
 The law also provides for a long-term development plan, R&D, geographic resource surveys, technology standards, and building codes for integrating solar hot water into new construction.